 When an infant is born to a mother struggling with substance abuse and addiction, the child will likely:

 A national survey in 2012 found that women make up 40 percent of people with a lifetime drug use disorder or addiction.
-26 percent of those women meet the criteria for both alcohol and drug addiction in the 12 months prior to the survey.
+26 percent of those women meet the criteria for both alcohol and drug addiction in the 12 months before the survey.
 Women in their reproductive years (18 to 44 years old, especially young women ages 18 to 29) were the most at risk for abusing drugs or alcohol.
 That year, nearly 6 percent of pregnant women struggled with illicit drugs, 8.5 percent drank alcohol, and 15.9 percent smoked cigarettes.
 As a result, there were 380,000 infants exposed in utero to illicit drugs, more than 550,000 exposed to alcohol, and more than 1 million exposed to tobacco.

 Between 2000 and 2009, the U.S. experienced a fivefold increase in opioid addiction and abuse among pregnant women, leading to higher rates of neonatal abstinence syndrome (NAS).